-The LHA must be able to support any salary increase within the Allowable Non-Utility Expense Level (ANUEL).
+The LHA must be able to support any salary increase within the approvable ANUEL.

 4. How will increases in maintenance salaries be limited?

 The Maintenance Labor Account #4410, excluding seasonal help and overtime, will be allowed the current rate published by the Department of Labor and Workforce Development (DLWD) with the following exceptions: If the LHA is paying wages in accordance with a union contract or if non-unionized maintenance personnel are currently at a rate that exceeds the DLWD, those employees will remain at the current approved rate until the DLWD rate exceeds this amount.